PathogenicKatt/PathogenicKatt.github.io/_posts/2025-08-12-Tool_trail_of_bits.md

 # CTF Field Guide
 - A book.
-- You will find more details regarding the tool at `/Toolbox`
+- You will find more details regarding the tool at <a href="/resources">tool-box</a>.